I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_getsetbusdata.md

 ## Members

-`Buffer`

-Specifies the buffer that contains the memory to write to the bus, or to receive the memory that is read from the bus.

-The size of <b>Buffer</b> must be at least the value of <b>Length</b>.

 `BusDataType`

 Specifies the bus data type to use.
 For details of allowed values, see the documentation for the BUS_DATA_TYPE enumeration in the Platform SDK.